Megaliths in the Urals: Megalith №3

-One more megalithic structure (№ 3) consists of large boulders (weight of the largest of them is at least 14-15 ton).
+One more megalithic structure (No. 3) consists of large boulders (weight of the largest of them is at least 14-15 ton).
 Between the boulders a square pit is situated cut in rock.
 Vertical stone slabs were closing both sides of the construction.
 Massive boulders had been prepared as capstones.
 In the east the complex has a mound made of broken stone, but it has been not excavated yet.